vitalab/vitalab.github.io/deep-learning/_posts/2017-10-13-conv-geometric-matching.md

 ### Training

-The model is trained by measuring the los on an "imaginary" grid of points which is deformed by the transformation.
+The model is trained by measuring the loss on an "imaginary" grid of points which is deformed by the transformation.
 The loss is then the summed squared distances between the points deformed by the ground truth transformation and the predicted transformation.

 Note that the affine transformation network and the TPS transformation network are trained independently.